Trade finance: everything you need to know

 Trade finance vs supply chain finance

-Trade finance helps businesses manage the financial risks of international trade.
-It ensures that importers and exporters can safely and efficiently complete transactions.
+Trade finance helps businesses manage the financial risks of international trade, ensuring importers and exporters can safely and efficiently complete transactions.
+Guarantees, credit facilities and invoice advances all help businesses get money or promises of funds they need to move goods without the risk of financial loss.

 Is a trade finance facility right for my business?